 After breakfast drive approximately 4 hours to reach the arid hills of the Gallipoli Peninsula.
 After a short break at the town of Gallipoli, visit the key battlefields and memorials from World War I. These include the Helles Memorial, built to commemorate the 20,956 missing British and Commonwealth soldiers.
 You will also visit Anzac Cove, where in the early hours of 25th April 1915, the Australia and New Zealand Army Corps (ANZAC) made a landing and set up a base from which the front line was supplied over the next 10 months.
 You will also explore Shrapnel Valley and the evocative Lone Pine Memorial, on a plateau 120 metres above sea level, from where there are wide-ranging views across the peninsula.
 Later visit Chunuk Bair Memorial, commemorating the New Zealand dead, then continue to the Gallipoli War Museum and see letters written by soldiers, along with displays of uniforms and armaments used by both sides.

-Later travel from Europe to Asia either by ferry or across the quite extraordinary 1915 Canakkale Bridge, the longest suspension bridge in the world, with a suspended central span of over two kilometres.
+Later travel from Europe to Asia across the Dardanelles - either by ferry or across the 1915 Canakkale Bridge, the longest suspension bridge in the world, with a suspended central span of over two kilometres.
+After checking into the hotel in Canakkale enjoy a complimentary drink as the sun sets across the water - your chance to raise a toast in memory of the 111,000 lives lost (46,000 Allies, 65,000 Turkish) in one of the WWI's bloodiest campaigns.